• Skip to primary navigation

 Check for seasoning, adjust if required and shape into balls.

-Heat the paniyaram pan with about 1 teaspoon oil in each groove.
+Heat the paniyaram pan with about 1 tsp oil in each groove.

 Place the koftas gently in the grooves and cook on medium flame until golden brown all over.
 Keep turning the koftas now and then to ensure even browning.